-In accordance with clause 2, Schedule E of the Queensland Rail Prudent and Efficiency Assessment Outcome The 2020 Undertaking (AU2), was there sufficient demonstration of prudency and efficiency to satisfy: Scope Yes Formation strengthening responds to an integral need Standard Yes for remedial actions to maintain the safety standards of the network and minimise Cost Yes the risk of landslips at critical locations.
-In line with pre- Capital Expenditure Claim (total) \$3,113,966 approvals of QCA in terms of scope and standard, the Impact of findings on Claim \$ - scope and standard, the
+In accordance with clause 2, Schedule E of the Queensland Rail Prudent and Efficiency Assessment Outcome The 2020 Undertaking (AU2), was there sufficient demonstration of prudency and efficiency to satisfy: Scope Yes Formation strengthening responds to an integral need prodency and enciency to satisfy.
+Standard Yes for remedial actions to maintain the safety standards of the network and minimise Cost Yes the risk of landslips at critical locations.
+In line with pre- Capital Expenditure Claim (total) \$3,113,966 approvals of QCA in terms of Impact of findings on Claim \$ - scope and standard, the